 John must have contracted his players, singers and musicians and having exhausted the Auckland audiences for the while, he turned to other places to take his Company.
 They probably all boarded a boat, first call was Christchurch, where their concerts were held at The Tuam Street Theatre, and then they moved onto Dunedin.
 A small snippet in The New Zealand Herald, 23 April 1894, in a column entitled Personal Items, gave their departure day as 9 May 1894.

-What is so marvelous about the previous article is the knack Johnny had for place, publicity and performance.
-He never missed an opportunity for promotion either.
+What is so marvelous about the previous article is the knack John Fuller had for place, publicity and performance.
+He never missed an opportunity for self promotion either.
 He could build a story out of nothing at all!
-However his fans loved it all, and this way they would have to wait to see him again, and, when he reappeared in Auckland it would be to an enthusiastic crowd.
-He knew the old adage, too much of a good thing is bad for you, and he milked it by his absences.
+However his fans loved it all, and this way they would have to wait to see him again and when he reappeared in Auckland it would be to an enthusiastic crowd.
+He knew the old adage, too much of a good thing is bad for you, and he milked it by the absences.

 Clearly 1894 was a busy year for John and it must have been exhausting both mentally and physically, organising his Concerts and travel arrangements, keeping his players and singers happy, and keeping himself in good health and voice, not to mention, being able to be in a financial position to support his young family.
 Young Johnny must have been indispensable to him at this period.
 By day Johnny would take around advertising flyers, check up on ticket sales, and then turn his attention to the theatre, making sure it was clean, the lighting was organised, the musicians were on time, and the players readied for their performances.
 Johnny was learning the business, his astute mind was absorbing everything, and his financial brain understood that behind every good concert was the need to make a good profit, and that meant getting bums on seats.